abilandz/PH8124/Lecture_5/Lecture_5.md

 The above construct always evaluates to true, irrespectively of what was the exit status of 'someCommand'.

-We can also use 'do-nothing' `:` command to write a multi-line comment in **Bash** in combination with the so-called _here-documents_ — this will be covered later.
+We can also use 'do-nothing' `:` command to write a multi-line comment in **Bash** in combination with the so-called _here-documents_ &mdash; this will be covered later.